archer884/BirthdayFilter/readme.md

 Sorry, Charlie.

 This program is for you.
-It's suppose to help your evil, evil third grade teacher figure out the best way to dole out candy year-round so that no one gets slighted.
+It's supposed to help your evil, evil third grade teacher figure out the best way to dole out candy year-round so that no one gets slighted.
 Because you remember that one chump teacher in *fourth* grade who swore to goat that everyone was going to get candy, dammit, and who then promptly forgot to hook up anyone with a surprise mid-school-year birthday until May 17th, at which point every kid got one lollipop and the equivalent of about one twentieth of a Happy Birthday Song (divided evenly among twenty brats, you see).

 He tried.
 He failed.